owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

     url="https://grammar-checker.herokuapp.com/api"
 %}

-**tl;dr** bi-LSTM model for characters and words embedding overtakes the Window classification model and reaches 0.764 f1-score on dev and test sets.
-This system is trained on movie dialogs dataset.
+**tl;dr** bi-LSTM model for characters and words embedding overtakes the [window classification model]((https://github.com/owoshch/english_determiners_checker) and reaches 0.764  f1-score on dev set and 0.764 f1-score test set.
+This system is trained on [movie dialogs dataset](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
 Hopefully, with a larger dataset we will be able to achieve better performance.
 System still fails with sequences like `I have a ball.
 The ball is red.`